RafatKhandaker/Software-Engineering-EagleEye/README.md

 		.so  (linux)
 		.dll ( windows)

+shared libraries.

-shared libraries. --> creating a shared library files allow programs to execute different threads from the same library at runtime, dynamically saving memory rather than to program a link into each sourcecode..static linking can produce large executable files and memory usage, loading large amount of memory into process.
+--> creating a shared library files allow programs to execute different threads from the same library at runtime.
+Dynamically Saving memory rather than to program a link into each sourcecode.
+Static linking can produce large executable files and memory usage, loading large amount of memory into process.

  ASSEMBLY LANGUAGE --> Low-Level programming :
                                --ratio of source code to  instruction to : 1:1 (precise control & efficiency - programming byte by byte.)

  		 high-level :
- 						        -- ratio of source code to instruction  1 to many (expressiveness & portability)
+  -- ratio of source code to instruction  1 to many
+     (expressiveness & portability)

- 					  [ allows you to execute more work per line of code, for ease and convenience, but takes away precision and control. high level language, allows execution of multiple processors or OS or Platforms. rather than rewriting instructions for different processors or OS or platforms]
+[ allows you to execute more work per line of code, for ease and convenience, but takes away precision and control.
+High level language, allows execution of multiple processors or OS or Platforms. rather than rewriting instructions for different processors or OS or platforms]

             What is a Compiler? :

  The Conversion of high level programming language to low level programming language is done through a process called convulation, through a programm called a compiler.

       REASONS FOR COMBINING C with ASSEMBLY -> Efficiency plus optimization:

  Most modern OS systems are written in high level programming languages but some portions are written in Assembly for optimization.

  		          C CODE

 	        compiler
  	bar.c    -->	    bar.o  (object file generated from c code)

  	Interpreter: interpreters will convert source code into action